Saturday, December 20, 2025

 Gravenberch’s Pass types

-The graph above is a more specific breakdown of the type of the forward passes Gravenberch attempts every game.
+The graph above provides a more detailed breakdown of the types of forward passes Gravenberch attempts in every game.
 As a hybrid deep midfielder, Gravenberch is instructed to be a part of the attacking system under ten Hag and is thus required to make a lot of forward passes.
 The type of pass that Gravenberch makes the most are passes to the final third.
 This is because he plays near the middle of the pitch when making passes.
 So, most forward passes he attempts will enter the final third.

 However, young age and a lack of experience mean that Gravenberch still has a lot to improve for the future.
 He wastes a lot of time on the ball and does not make the best possible decision at the best possible time.
 Gravenberch has an alarming number of ball losses for a holding midfielder, standing at 7 per game.